 They enjoyed being parents to Hope and were revitalized.
 They dedicated the remainder of their lives to doing everything possible to ensure that Hope was given every opportunity to reach her maximum potential with the ultimate goal of her having a happy, successful life.

 Unfortunately, they were unable to fully complete their mission together.
 However, they both made provisions to ensure that Hope will have the support necessary to complete what they started.
 Hope will be loved and raised exactly the way they would have wanted.
 Per Hank and Elaine’s wishes Hope will be raised by her Aunt Chris with the support of her Uncle Bob and Aunt Julie.

 Elaine is survived by 6 children, Robert Riolo (Julie), Kimberly King, Vincent Riolo (Tracy), Christine Terrian, Charles Terrian (Jaclyn), Hope Ottmann, step daughter Tracie Trawicki and 15 Grandchildren and 4 great-grandchildren.

 She was proceeded in death by her husband, Henry Ottmann; Her parents, Vincent and Marie Bissonette; Her sister Joan (Bissonette); and her daughter Mary Marie.

-To plant a tree in memory of Elaine Marie Ottmann (Bissonette), please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Elaine Marie Ottmann (Bissonette), please visit our floral store.